Before you buy something in a brick-and-mortar store, you interact with it. You test drive cars, you touch blankets, you smell candles.

 Nielsen Norman Group (NN/g) found that visitors pay close attention to photos that contain relevant information, but ignore fluff photos.

 During a series of 2010 eye-tracking studies, NN/g sought to understand why some product photos grab attention and persuade while others just take up valuable real estate.
 You might assume product photos are always among the former, but that just isn’t true.

 Why?
 Because not all product photos are created equal.

 Here’s an example to illustrate:

-The product photos on Pottery Barn’s category page attract and hold attention much more effectively than the product photos on Amazon’s category page, right?
+The product photos on Pottery Barn’s category page attract and hold attention much more effectively than the product photos on Amazon’s category page.

 Only 18% of the viewing time on Amazon’s category page was spent on the product photos.
-82% was spent on the text.
-On average, each product photo got 0.9 fixations while each text description got 4.4 fixations.
+Eighty-two percent was spent on the text.
+On average, each product photo got 0.9 fixations, while each text description got 4.4 fixations.